-Every year we host a selection of workshops which might interest you as a crafts person, a nature lover, a food enthusiast or an avid animal lover or home-steader.
+Every year we host a selection of workshops, talks and demonstrations which might interest you as a crafts person, a nature lover, a food enthusiast or an avid animal lover or home-steader.
 Whether you want to re-skill or find a new hobby you can check out our range of traditional skills workshops which we are sure will bring pleasure to your life or maybe even save you money.

 A weekend work-shop for beginners with Renate Bradbury from Camphill Community, Ballymoney, who has been teaching basket making for over 25 years and assures us that we will go home with a hand-made basket made by very own selves!

 This weekend workshop will run from 10am to 4pm approx on Saturday 15th and Sunday 16th September 2018 and will cost €100 for the two days.
 Booking in advance online see below.